tkylesh/bangazon-inc/orientation/ORIENTATION_CSHARP_TOUR.md

  #Examine the newly created application
  Navigate to the folder where the app was created
  You will see the following:
- **project.json**-Contains configuration information
+ **project.json**-Contains configuration information regarding the app

- **project.lock.json**-Used during the restore process to make sure no nuget packages are missing
+ **project.lock.json**-Used during the restore process to make sure no packages are missing

  **program.cs**-Class that contains the main method, the starting point when your application is ran.